 Partnerships targeted lifestyle and employer partners relevant to the core audience.
-Continuing the tactic of using humour for screening messages staff gave-out funny wallet-sized football cards to initiate face-to-face conversations.
+Continuing the strategy of using humour for screening messages staff gave-out funny wallet-sized football cards at games in areas of deprivation to initiate face-to-face conversations.